 RELE 1201 - Principles of Real Estate I. 2 credit hours.
 A beginning overview of licensing as a real estate broker or salesperson.
 Includes ethics of practice as a license holder; titles to and conveyance of real estate, legal descriptions, deeds, encumbrances and liens, distinctions between personal and real property, appraisal, finance and regulations; closing procedures; and real estate mathematics.
 Covers at least three hours of classroom instruction on federal, state, and local laws relating to housing discrimination, housing credit discrimination, and community reinvestment.
 Fulfills at least 30 to 60 hours of required instruction for salesperson license.
 32 lecture hours.
-Required for TREC exam.
+A grade of C or better is required to be eligible to take the TREC exam.
+This course is required for the TREC exam.